Behavioral Health and Tobacco Cessation

 Roadblocks.
 Ask the patient to identify barriers to quitting.
 Then, talk about ways to address these barriers.
 For example, if a patient is worried about withdrawal symptoms, ease his or her fears by describing medication options that can help.

 Repetition.
 The health care team should repeatedly follow up with the patient, keeping in mind that it may take repeated attempts to quit, especially for patients with a behavioral health disorder.28

 Serious neuropsychiatric events (e.g., behavior changes, hostility, agitation, depressed mood, suicidal thoughts, or actions) have been reported by patients who use varenicline or bupropion SR for smoking cessation.
 Close follow up is recommended.

 The FDA released a safety announcement regarding Chantix (varenicline) and its effects on users who drank alcohol during treatment with Chantix.
 The announcement states that some patients taking Chantix experienced decreased tolerance to alcohol, including increased drunkenness, unusual or aggressive behavior, or they had no memory of things that happened.
 The announcement also warned of rare accounts of seizures in patients treated with Chantix.30

 Bupropion SR is contraindicated in patients who have a history of an eating disorder.

-Seven first-line medications (5 nicotine and 2 non-nicotine) have been approved by the U.S. Food and Drug Administration (FDA), and reliably increase long-term smoking abstinence rates.
-These include:32
+Patients attempting to quit smoking should be encouraged to use appropriate medication, either alone or in certain combinations, unless use is contraindicated, or with patients in a specific population where there is insufficient evidence of effectiveness.28 Seven first-line medications (five nicotine and two non-nicotine) have been approved by the U.S. Food and Drug Administration (FDA), and reliably increase long-term smoking abstinence rates.
+These include:28

 - Bupropion SR